m-hassan-tariq/LazyLoadingAngularJS/README.md

 # Lazy Loading in AngularJS
-Lazy Registration of modules of AngularJS for large scale application.
+Lazy Registration of modules of AngularJS for large scale application

 When building large sites or apps with many routes/views in AngularJS, it would be good to not have to load all artefacts such as controllers, directives etc., on the first load.
 Ideally, on first load, only the artefacts that are needed for